srackham/drake/README.md

 function env(name: string, value?: any): any;
 ```

-The Drake `env` API function gets and optionally sets the command-line
+The Drake `env` API function gets and optionally sets the Drake command-line
 options, task names and variables.

 Options are keyed by their long option name e.g.  `env("--dry-run")`.